 About the Pre-Anesthesiologist Assistant Program

 Assistants are health professionals who work under the direction of anesthesiologists to develop and implement anesthesia care plans.
 They are usually responsible for gathering preliminary information, assisting the anesthesiologist during surgery, and monitoring patient’s recovery.
 In order to be eligible for AA schools, students must have obtained their bachelor’s degree and taken either the MCAT or the GRE.
 Anesthetist assistant programs usually are two years in length and offer a master’s degree upon graduation.
-Requirements beyond core classes include: BIOL 205 Human Anatomy, BIOL 206 Human Physiology, and CHEM 336 Biochemistry.
+Requirements beyond core classes include: BIOL 205 Human Anatomy, BIOL 206 Human Physiology, and BIOL/CHEM 336 Biochemistry.

 This course examines the structure and function of nucleic acids and proteins.
 The molecular mechanisms of replication, transcription, mRNA processing and translation will be emphasized.
 In addition, regulation of these processes will be explored.
 Lecture and laboratory.
 Intended for students majoring in biology or related disciplines.